-The 1C (USD) and 1C (EUR) share classes are admitted to trading on one or more of the Listing Stock Exchanges.
-The 1A (EUR Hedged) share class is expected to be admitted to listing on one or more of of the Listing Stock Exchanges on or after the closure of its Offer Period.
+The 1A (USD) and 1A (EUR) Share Classes are admitted to trading on one of the Listing Stock Exchanges.
+Application will be made for the 1A (EUR Hedged) Share Classes to be admitted to trading on at least one of the Listing Stock Exchanges and such Shares are expected to be admitted to listing on or after 23 November 2021.

-Product name: Ossiam World ESG Machine Learning UCITS ETF (the "Fund")
+Product name: Ossiam Food for Biodiversity UCITS ETF (the "Fund")

-Legal entity identifier: 635400PLNLPD7NMBPL43
+Legal entity identifier: 635400FIFUQN4MFWA532